Divorce Tools Splitting Up Your Children Relationship Info Self Care General Info

 Sandra's Question: I have a 10 month old baby.
 The father's name is not on the birth certificate, but he admits that the baby is his.
 Do I need like an affidavit of parental rights to have full custody of our child?

-Brette's Answer: At this point no. He's not on the birth certificate and is not considered a legal parent.
+Brette's Answer: At this point no. He's not named as the father on the birth certificate and is not considered a legal parent.
 If he wants to become one, he would need to institute a paternity/custody case.
 The up side of that is that you could get child support.
 You could also begin a case yourself if you wanted to make things legal.
 You need to weigh the pros and cons of the situation.

 He wants joint custody and I don't know if he's the father?

 Brette's Answer: There are two ways of approaching this.
 One, as your boyfriend said, is to do nothing and wait for him to do something.
 He might decide he is not motivated enough to do it.
-Until he is proven to be the father, he has no rights.
+Until he is proven to be the father, he has no parental rights.

 The other is to file for paternity and custody now.
 A DNA test will be done and you will know if he is the father.
 If he isn't, then you don't have to worry.
 If he is, then he is entitled to ask for visitation.
 It's really unlikely he would be given joint legal custody based on what you have said, although visitation is possible.
 It doesn't sound like he is stable or dependable, so you could ask for supervised visitation.
 Good luck.